solarspaceclouds/gobikes/README.md

 - pip install Django
 - pip install djangorestframework
 - pip install pyrebase4
+-
+## Firebase App is mainly for connecting Django to firebase
+- currently to handle only user data within user database

 # To run the project on a server, make sure you are in gobikes directory, then run: python manage.py runserver
 # To migrate changes, run: python manage.py migrate